From A Wiki of Ice and Fire

 A Dance with Dragons

 While is in Lys, Quentyn Martell spots cyvasse pieces being sold.
 Cyvasse is played during Tyrion Lannister's voyage on the Shy Maid with Haldon and Young Griff.
 While playing against Haldon, Tyrion places a bet, and wins the game, thereby learning from Haldon the true identity of Young Griff.
-In the game against Young Griff, Tyrion tells the boy to go to Westeros, instead of Daenerys Targaryen.
+In the game against Young Griff, Tyrion tells the boy to go to Westeros, instead of seeking the hand of Daenerys Targaryen.
 Later on, when he is separated from Young Griff's group, Tyrion learns that Young Griff actually listened.
 Tyrion, under Haldon's direction, plays against the custom officer Qavo Nogarys in Volantis, in order to gain information from him.
-On board of the Selaesori Qhoran, Tyrion attempts to learn Penny how to play cyvasse, though he soon realises it is a lost cause.
+On board of the Selaesori Qhoran, Tyrion attempts to teach Penny how to play cyvasse, though he soon realizes it is a lost cause.
 When Tyrion is enslaved and displayed on the slave market, he boasts about his cyvasse skills as a selling point.
 After Tyrion is bought by Yezzan zo Qaggaz, he plays a game of cyvasse against a man who had originally wanted to buy him (and remembered his claims), and later against Ben Plumm.

 The Winds of Winter